Alaska online sports betting apps are not available yet. But there are some alternatives.

 Available Sports Betting Apps in Alaska Now: None available.
 No sportsbooks in the state to offer an app, only Daily Fantasy Sports betting mobile apps such as Draft, Fanduel, Draftkings, FantasyDraft, Yahoo.

-Expected in 2020 and further: Currently no plans for Alaska licensed sportsbook apps in 2020.
+Expected in 2021 and further: Currently no plans for Alaska licensed sportsbook apps.
 All major sports available to be on OSB apps, and dog mushing races are available for bet locally in Alaska.

 Alaska Online Sportsbooks